clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

      unique IP addresses even when their hostnames are the same inside the VM.
 A
   #.
 Set up static MAC to IP mappings (using the dhcp-host option) for your cluster
      nodes to ensure you never lose network connectivity.
   #.
-Configure a dynamic range within the subnet with enough IPs for the
+Configure a dynamic range within the subnet (using the dhcp-range
-     number of tenant CNCI instances you wish to run.
+     option) with enough IPs for the number of tenant CNCI instances you wish to run.

+  If you are using another DHCP/DNS server, apply appropriately similar configuration.

 Node setup
 ==========